 Times and locations for all sessions are 6:00-7:00 p.m. in the University Center (UCENT) building, room 480A.

 During the Information sessions, ASU’s School of Public Affairs’ faculty and academic advisor will be discussing the value of an MPA/MPP degree, courses offered, admissions, application procedures, tuition cost, financial aid, scholarships, and internship opportunities.

 If you cannot attend but would like to learn more about the MPA or MPP programs, please schedule an in-person or phone appointment with Mark Reed, the School of Public Affair's graduate academic advisor by calling 602.496.0450.
 Questions are welcomed via email too.
 Email Mr. Reed at firstname.lastname@example.org.
 The Information Session Powerpoint presentation (in pdf format) is here.

 The MPP program prepares students for professional careers as policy analysts and leaders in public service involved in the formulation, approval, implementation, and evaluation of public policy at all levels of government and in the private and non-profit sectors.
 It can also serve as a platform for preparation for doctoral studies in public policy, public administration, urban studies, or other related programs.

-Listed as one of the best graduate programs by US News & World Report, the School of Public Affairs at ASU is ranked 13th overall in the country.
+Listed as one of the best MPA programs by US News & World Report, the School of Public Affairs at ASU is ranked 9th overall in the country.
 The school is also ranked: